UPenn-CIT599/final-project-the-new-yorkers-daycare/README.md

 10. Class name: RedCenterTester by Steve Wang
 JUnit test to ensure that Recommender class returns Red-rated day care centers (i.e., day care centers with unacceptably high violation rates)

+11. Class name: AssignRatingsTester by Steve Wang JUnit test for the assignRatings method in Recommender class

+12. Class name: ZipcodeAndDateTester by Steve Wang JUnit test for the getDayCaresByZipcode(String, Date) method of the DayCareGenie class.

+13. Class name: CompareToTest by Steve Wang
+JUnit test for the compareTo method of the DayCareProviderModel class.

+14. Class name: TransChildCareTypeTester by Steve Wang JUnit test for the transChildcareType method of the userInput class.

+15. Class name: ValidChildCareTester by Steve Wang JUnit test for the isValidChildcareType method of the userInput class.